Samadsust71/swift-cash-client-a12/README.md

 ---

 ## 🙌 Contributing

-We welcome contributions to improve Swift Cash!
+We welcome contributions to improve **Swift Cash**!
 Please fork the repository and submit a pull request with your changes.

 ---

-Please, feel free to give any suggestion ....
+## 💡 Suggestions?

+Feel free to share your feedback and suggestions to improve **Swift Cash**! 🚀